 Alternative Approaches to Education

-To explore alternative approaches to education in promoting creativity, this section focuses on examples of schools that actively cultivate creative thinking and implementing creativity within the curriculum.
+To explore alternative approaches to education in promoting creativity, let’s consider some examples of schools that actively cultivate creative thinking and implementing creativity within the curriculum.

 Examples of Schools Promoting Creativity